Orthodox Church of Ukraine: Transition of church communities from Moscow Patriarchate to OCU

 From 15 December 2018 to 7 November 2022, 1153 religious communities and monasteries have announced their transition from the UOC of the Moscow Patriarchate to the Orthodox Church of Ukraine.
+As of January 2023, the church had over 8,000 parishes in total.
+In August 2024, Ukrainian president Volodymyr Zelenskyy signed into law a bill to ban the UOC-MP.